Taksin: Critics of the coup

 It was not clear what role General Chakri played in the coup.
 Vietnamese royal records reported that King Taksin had some kind of psychosis in his final years; he imprisoned Chakri and Surasi's family.
 Resentful, the brothers eventually befriended two Vietnamese generals, Nguyễn Hữu Thoại (阮有瑞) and Hồ Văn Lân (胡文璘), the four swearing to help with each other in need.
 Not long after the coup occurred, Chakri quickly returned to the capital, put down the rebellion, and had Taksin killed.
 Some Vietnamese sources stated that Taksin was assassinated by General Chakri, others that Taksin was sentenced to death and executed in a public place.
-Phraya San also died during this incident.
+The coup leader Phraya San also died during this incident.

 Another contradicting view of the events is that General Chakri actually wanted to be king and had accused King Taksin of being Chinese.
 The late history was aimed at legitimizing the new monarch, Phraya Chakri or Rama I of Rattanakosin.
 According to Nidhi Eoseewong, a prominent Thai historian, writer, and political commentator, Taksin could be seen as the originator, new style of leader, promoting a 'decentralized' kingdom and new generation of the nobles, of Chinese merchant-origin, his major helpers in the wars.
 On the other hand, Phraya Chakri and his supporters were of the 'old' generation of the Ayutthaya nobles, discontent with these changes.

 However, this overlooks the fact that Chao Phraya Chakri was himself partly of Chinese origin, as well as being married to one of Taksin's daughters.
 No previous conflicts between them were mentioned in histories.
 Reports on the conflicts between the king and Chinese merchants were seen as being caused by the control of the price of rice during the time of famine.
 However, prior to returning to Thonburi, Chao Phraya Chakri had Taksin's son summoned to Cambodia and executed.

 Another view of the events is that Thailand owed China millions of baht.
 In order to cancel the agreement between China and Thailand, King Taksin decided to pretend to be executed.